Weight Clock Repair

 - 84 SK 116cm

-So now if the clock is very old and made in the USA with an ST marking in a diamond shape, then that is an original Seth Thomas and there would be no replacement movement for this.
-Your only option is to get this repaired.
+Therefore, if the clock is quite old and made in the USA, displaying an ST marking within a diamond shape, it is an original Seth Thomas clock.
+Unfortunately, there are no replacement movements available for such clocks, and repair is the only viable option.

-If the Seth Thomas clock movement says made in Germany, then use our list to see what the real clock movement numbers are so you can price it out and order it.
-The thing is, the company did not produce any modern clock movements however there name is marked on them as their own.
-So if the clock says Seth Thomas but it was produced after around 1960, then it is made by someone else with the Seth Thomas name.
+On the other hand, if the Seth Thomas clock movement indicates that it is made in Germany, you can consult our list to identify the authentic clock movement numbers, determine the price, and place an order.
+It's important to note that the company did not produce any modern clock movements, yet their name is still on them.
+Consequently, if a clock bears the Seth Thomas name but was made after approximately 1960, it is made by a different company under the Seth Thomas name.

 Mason & SullivanGoto Page